WandoCode/audiophile-frontend/readme.md

 # Main features

-- Developped with a headless CMS for backend (Strapi) (manage text and images)
+- Developped with a headless CMS for backend (Strapi): manage text and images
 - Used Cloudinary to store images
 - Used a DB to make Starpi datas persistent
-- The cart is persistent (via local storage)
+- The cart is persistent via local storage

-NB: I used a personal (diffrent than the given one) design for tablet/mobile menu.
+NB: I used a personal design (different than the given one) for tablet/mobile menu.

 # TODO

+This Readme will be completed later...